GeorgeSchiro/GoPcBackup/README.md

             This is the list of arguments passed to the task executable.

+        -CommandWindowTitle=""

+            This is the main window title for this instance of the task executable.
+            This will be used to determine, during startup, if the task is already running (when multiple instances of the same executable are found).

         -CreateNoWindow=False

             Set this switch True and nothing will be displayed when the task runs.